AkshadGawde/AkshadGawde/README.md

 🔭 MERN Stack developer diving deep into React, React-Native, Flutter, MongoDB, Docker, Firebase, AWS, SAP - ABAP - S/4HANA

-🌱 Constantly learning and improving skills for crafting seamless full stack websites and applications.
+🌱 Constantly learning and improving skills for crafting seamless full stack websites and applications

-👯 Passionate about collaborating on AI projects to innovate and solve problems.
+👯 Passionate about collaborating on AI projects to innovate and solve problems

 💬 Tech enthusiast open for discussing the latest tech and science advancements.